uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 2.2.1 Large trends

-In this section, we look at how different factors affect the average usage per hour in 2015-2016.
+In this section, we hope to find out how different factors affect the average usage per hour in 2015-2016.

 ****